huynguyen22994/Tips/Child-Process-Node/Readme.md

 - NodeJs handle concurrency request throught event-driven and non-blocking I/O.

 ### Explain the concept of event-driven programming in Node.js.
+- Event driven propramming in Nodejs is propraming paradigm that focus on handling events and.
+In Nodejs, event driven programming is a center role in Node Architecture and it alloww for efficient handling of concurrent request and I/O operations.
+- Here's how event-driven programming works in Node.js:
+1. Events
+2. Event emmit
+3. Event listener
+4. Event loop
+5. Asynchoronuos
+6. Callback

 ### How does error handling work in Node.js?